• Skip to main content

 Medicare Options at a Glance

-• Original Medicare: Best for broad provider access nationwide.
+• Original Medicare: Provides broad access to providers across the country.

-• Part D: Best for prescription drug coverage with Original Medicare.
+• Part D: Covers prescription drugs when paired with Original Medicare.

-• SNPs: Best for specific health or eligibility needs.
+• SNPs: Tailored plans for individuals with qualifying health or financial needs.

-• Other Options: These may include VA benefits, employer or retiree coverage, and local assistance programs.
+• Other Options: Includes VA coverage, employer-sponsored plans, and local support programs.

 Medicare Advantage Options in Hocking County

-Medicare Advantage plans in Hocking County combine hospital and medical coverage into a private plan option, often with prescription drug coverage and extra benefits.
-Availability, plan type, and out-of-pocket limits vary by county.
+Medicare Advantage plans in Hocking County provide an all-in-one private coverage option that includes hospital and medical benefits, often with prescription drug coverage and additional extras.
+Plan availability, types, and cost limits vary by county.

 Medicare Advantage Snapshot Hocking County